Finlandization: End of Finlandization

 After the dissolution of the Soviet Union in 1991 and the end of the Cold War, the Finno-Soviet Treaty of 1948 was replaced by a new bilateral treaty between Finland and the Russian Federation on a more equal footing, ending the Paasikivi-Kekkonen doctrine.
 Finland joined the European Union in 1995, adopting its Common Foreign and Security Policy.
-Since joining the Partnership for Peace program of NATO in 1994, there has been increasing cooperation with NATO, including interoperability and participation in NATO missions.
+Since joining NATO's Partnership for Peace program in 1994, cooperation with NATO has increased, including interoperability and participation in NATO missions.

 Despite these changes, Finland initially remained militarily non-aligned and attempted to retain good relations with Russia.
-However, the 2022 Russian invasion of Ukraine caused a dramatic increase of public and political support in Finland for full membership in NATO.
-The application for membership was formally submitted on 18 May, and after all 30 NATO members ratified the application, Finland became the 31st member of NATO on 4 April 2023.
+However, the 2022 Russian invasion of Ukraine caused a dramatic increase in public and political support in Finland for full membership in NATO.
+The application for membership was formally submitted on 18 May.
+President Joe Biden touted the change in Finnish foreign policy, saying on June 16, 2022 that Vladimir Putin "wanted the [...]
+Finland-ization of NATO.
+He got the NATO-ization of Finland, instead."
+After all 30 NATO members ratified the application, Finland became the 31st member of NATO on 4 April 2023.
 The notion of "end of Finlandization" has been applied both to the changing circumstances resulting from the end of the Cold War and to Finland's decision to join NATO.

 Finlandization in other countries

 Ukraine

 Ukraine has been seen as adhering to Finlandization due to its proximity to Russia.
 Until 2014, Ukraine officially identified itself as a non-aligned "non-bloc" nation.
-Under the presidency of Viktor Yanukovych, Ukraine was neutral but pursued stronger links with Russia.
+Under the presidency of Viktor Yanukovych, Ukraine remained neutral but pursued closer ties with Russia.
 Yanukovych signed into law a bill that prevented Ukraine from formally joining any military alliance, including NATO, while allowing cooperation.
 Following the outbreak of the Russo-Ukrainian War in 2014, and the subsequent annexation of Crimea by Russia, Ukraine renounced its neutral status; Petro Poroshenko, then-President of Ukraine, submitted a legislative amendment to join NATO in December 2014.
 This was seen as the end of Finlandization in Ukraine.
 Ukraine formally applied for NATO membership in September 2022.

 Russia escalated the Russo-Ukrainian War by invading Ukraine in February 2022.
 As a result, it has been suggested that Ukraine re-adopt Finlandization to end the war.
 Former German Chancellor Olaf Scholz announced he opposes Ukrainian membership in NATO, calling on Ukraine to return to neutrality.
 Donald Trump's victory in the 2024 United States presidential election has raised concerns that a Trump administration may force Ukraine to accept a neutral, non-aligned Finlandization policy, due to Trump's intent to end the conflict as quickly as possible.

 International responses to the Russian invasion of Ukraine have also reflected Finlandization from some countries, particularly in Asia.
 India did not formally condemn the invasion, owing in part to its history of positive relations with Russia.
 It was also noted that Bangladesh, Kazakhstan, Kyrgyzstan, Laos, Mongolia, Pakistan, Sri Lanka, Tajikistan and Vietnam did not have strong responses to the Russian invasion of Ukraine, "reflecting pressures from Russia and China."